agilepro/software-craftsmanship/docs/Error Handling/Implementation/message-arguments.md

 ```

 The exception is created using the template, and then parameters are added.
 This works but a couple problems.
-The first is that you can’t just create the exception and throw it.
+The first is that you can't just create the exception and throw it.
 That is a big limitation, because you want exception handling to be quick and easy so that programmers are encouraged to use them correctly.
 Having to assign the object into a local variable and then make a few more calls on it happens to increase the programming trouble.
 You need four lines when you would like one line.

 ## Data in one Parameter